hackersifu/machine-learning-notes/README.md

 Learning core fundamentals of ML will make learning ML in the future much easier, but it does take time because it is A LOT NumPy is for the CPU and Torch is for the GPU Everything is a function, it doesn't matter how many models make up something, it just makes up a bigger function.
 Attackers need to care about inputs/outputs.
+Typically, Security follows frameworks/steps/etc. AI Security follows no such model.
+Finding eval is fun as a pentester (code execution)
+AI Security is really Application Security
+ML is hard!
+Have empathy for the process and knowledge.
+ML folks have worked hard.
+If you don't want PII in your model, don't put it into the model!
+- Just because you found it publicly, doesn't mean it should be.

 # Need to learn
 Dataset